 Thrombosis occurs when a blood clot forms inside a blood vessel.
 This can quickly disrupt normal blood flow.

-Clots can form in veins or arteries and cause swelling or pain at the site.
-The presence and effects of a clot often relate to its location.
+Clots can form in veins or arteries, often at an injury site where the blood vessel wall is damaged or disrupted, and cause swelling or pain at the site.
+The presence and effects of a clot often relate to its location, particularly in cases of deep vein thrombosis in the legs.

 Unlike atherosclerosis, thrombosis can develop.
 It can be caused by prolonged sitting or specific health issues.